-17. Transaction settlement
+17. Transaction Settlement

 Settlement is a process where money flows from the customer to the merchant.
 The customer’s bank approves the transaction and directs funds through the payments infrastructure to the merchant’s acquiring bank.
 In turn, the acquiring bank validates the transaction and deposits funds into the merchant’s account.

 Payments are fraught with risk.
-Underwriting is the process by which payments stakeholders mitigate risk.
+Underwriting is the process by which payment stakeholders mitigate risk.
 For instance, acquiring banks underwrite PayFacs for the potential risk they might expose the bank to.
 PayFacs must underwrite sub-merchants for the possibility of the latter being involved in fraudulent transactions.

 The stronger your underwriting process is, the lower your risk of fraud.